 Special features are specific elements incorporated in a dry stone construction.
 A wallhead ~also known as a cheek end or simply”cheek” – is such an example.
 The wallhead is simply where a wall begins or terminates.
 The wallhead is similar to a singular pillar, however it is actually tied into the body of the wall.
-A curve, through-stones (tie-stones), stepped foundations ~ a technique employed to build when going up a steep slope, protruding foundations, linteled arches, steps, squeeze stiles, niches, seats, holes, aperatures, water smoots and bee boles are all examples of special features.
+A curve, through-stones (tie-stones), stepped foundations ~ an essential technique employed to build when going up a steep slope, protruding foundations, linteled arches, steps, squeeze stiles, niches, seats, holes, aperatures, water smoots and bee boles are all examples of special features.
 Any type of myriad “cairn” forms , or any of the 4 varieties of sheep-folds for sheep shelter, sheep birthing etc. are also unique special features.

 Elliptical Stone Benches – Handmade from New York Sandstone and Wisconsin Limestone

 The Elliptical Stone Benches are all hand-made.
-Material known as New York -Pennsylvania Bluestone is a homogenous high-density sandstone which we selected for the top.
+Material which is commonly known as New York -Pennsylvania Bluestone is a homogenous high-density sandstone which we selected for the top.
 They are initially cut with a hand-held diamond saw and then meticulously hand worked.
-The bench sides have a smooth "bullnose" profile.
+The bench sides have a smooth “bullnose” profile.
 The legs are shaped from a white buff Wisconsin Limestone.
-Lengths are 4' to 11' and will seat from 2 to 14 people .They are warm to sit upon and are a bespoke legacy feature.
-This perfect Geometric form is a "true ellipse" (as opposed to an "approximated" one made only with dividers) laid out full scale with trammel points.
-Also known as a "curve of addition" or a "form with 2 centers" - it is one of the most visually appealing forms in the world of Geometry !
+Lengths are 4′ to 11′ and will seat from 2 to 14 people .They are warm to sit upon and are a bespoke legacy feature.
+This perfect Geometric form is a “true ellipse” (as opposed to an “approximated” one made only with dividers) laid out full scale with trammel points.
+Also known as a “curve of addition” or a “form with 2 centers” – it is one of the most visually appealing forms in the world of Geometry !

 Pine Cone Cairn & Beaver Island Cairn